ugomeguerditchian/OrgASM/README.md

                         Network to scan, don't forget the CIDR (ex: 192.168.1.0/24) -R RECURSIVE, --recursive RECURSIVE
-                        Recursive scan, will rescan all the subdomains finds and go deeper as you want, default is 0 --resume RESUME       Resume a scan from the json export and to a tool (the last one to have finished), split with a ':' (ex: --resume exports/mydomain/date.json:nuclei) You
-                        can also use --resume exports/mydomain/date.json:export to just generate the html report
+                        Recursive scan, will rescan all the subdomains finds and go deeper as you want, default is 0 --resume RESUME       Resume a scan from the json export.
+You can specify a tool (the last one to have finished), split with a ':' (ex: --resume exports/mydomain/date.json:nuclei) You can also use --resume exports/mydomain/date.json:export to just generate the html report
 ```

 ## Roadmap 🏎️